hallambaker/PHB-Build-Tools/Exceptional/Goedel.Tool.Exceptional/Index.md

 				|not supported or the key parameters were found to be invalid.

 		Exception ParseError
-			Object LexReader "The file {0} could not be read" FilePath
+			Object ExceptionData "The file {0} could not be read" String
+			Object LexData "A parse error was encountered in file {0} Line {1} Col {2}" FileName
+				Line
+				Col
 ~~~~

 * The Using field imports names from the specified name space allowing